asahi417/tner/README.md

 We finetune [XLM-R](https://arxiv.org/pdf/1911.02116.pdf) (`xlm-roberta-base`) on each dataset and evaluate it on in-domain/cross-domain/cross-lingual setting.

-Firstly, we report our baseline on each dataset, where the metrics are quite close to current SoTA.
+Firstly, we report our baseline on each dataset, where the metrics are quite close to, or even outperform current SoTA.

 |   Dataset              | F1 (val) | F1 (test) | SoTA F1 (test) |                    SoTA reference                    |
 |:----------------------:|:--------:|:---------:|:--------------:|:----------------------------------------------------:|